LucasWilsonGit/AudioDesigner/Readme.md

 8. In the **Local Security Policy** Setting dialog box, select **Add User or Group....**
    Add all users of AudioEngine that you would like to allow Large Page allocations.
 Consider making a separate user specifically for this policy, and making this the default user of the AudioEngineAllocator Service.
 9. Select OK.

+#### Running tests

+The project has ctest enabled in the root build tree so you should just be able to run ctest . from within the build directory.

+#### Debugging

+The project is compiled with -O3 for Release and RelWithDebInfo configurations.
+If you need to debug you can try debugging with RelWithDebInfo but if functions are being inlined aggressively it may be necessary to build a Debug configuration instead which does not have the -O3 flag.

+I have not configured CXX flags for MSVC or clang.

 ## Contributing